 This Adirondack Brewery offers a great atmosphere to unwind.
 There are comfortable chairs located near a roaring fireplace, lots of tables and chairs to socialize at, and a fire pit outside for those who just can’t get enough of the fresh air.
-Owner Mark Jessie (who also owns the nearby Faust Motel) and his partner continues to run the more intimate brewery section of the Raquette River Brewing for those looking to escape the crowds.
+Owner Mark Jessie (who also owns the nearby Faust Motel) and his partner continue to run the more intimate brewery section of the Raquette River Brewing for those looking to escape the crowds.

 Things To Do Near Tupper Lake NY

 All of the exciting things to do in Tupper Lake don’t stop at the town’s border.
 Tupper Lake New York is situated in a golden zone among some of the best Adirondack attractions.
-And within an hour drive are some of the most unforgettable adventures imaginable.
+And within an hour’s drive are some of the most unforgettable adventures imaginable.
 Here are some of our top things to do near Tupper Lake NY.